wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-config.md

 This allows accounts to be added, such as break-glass accounts or others that should be excluded from all policies.

+_It's important to remember that for Endpoint Manager, you cannot mix users and devices in the same group._

 Example below:

 <details>